-Hello and a very warm welcome, I hope this page will inform you a little about me & what I am able to offer you as your counsellor.
-I am more then willing to have a chat about any aspects of counselling or concerns you may have without any obligation to book an appointment, so if you have any questions please feel free to contact me.
-I also kindly invite you to click on the link above to my website where you will find a lot more information.
+Hello and a very warm welcome, I hope this page will inform you about me & what I am able to offer you as your therapist.
+If you have any unanswered questions please don't hesitate to contact me, I more than willing to have a chat without any obligation to book an appointment.
+Please click on the link to my website where you will find a lot more information.

-I feel very passionate about my work & deeply commit myself to offering you a sincere, caring, confidential & professional space.
+I am a highly experienced therapist & feel very passionate about my work.
+I truly commit myself to offering you a sincere, caring, confidential & professional space.
 I aim to understand with true empathy, to listen without judgement and to use my skills to help you find a way forward with whatever problem or situation is causing you concern.
 I will not give advice, but will help you make your own choices, enabling you to talk freely, without fear of rejection, criticism or blame.

 Throughout my years as a counsellor, I have been very privileged to witness many people make lasting positive changes to their lives.
 I have also been fortunate to have spent 13 years at a highly reputable counselling service in Exeter where 90% of our clients were G.P referrals, giving me a wealth of experience in working with people with a variety of issues and difficulties, such as